lawrennd/old_talks/_posts/2012-6-30-kernels-for-vector-valued-functions.md

   learning with GPs and the Semi Parametric Latent Factor model.
 Finally, we will introduce convolutional process models from the perspective of the latent force model.
-venue: 'ICML Workshop on ``Object, functional and structured data: towards next generation kernel-based methods'''''
+venue: 'ICML Workshop on “Object, functional and structured data: towards next generation kernel-based methods”'
 linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "mok_icmlWorkshop12.pdf"'
 year: '2012'
 month: '6'